Track MCP LogoTrack MCP

 // Retrieve and display the list of tools available on the server

-let tools = client.list_tools(None).await?.tools;
+let tools = client.request_tool_list(None).await?.tools;

-println!("List of tools for {}@{}", server_version.name, server_version.version);
+println!( "List of tools for {}@{}",server_version.name, server_version.version);

 tools.iter().enumerate().for_each(|(tool_index, tool)| {

-println!(" {}. {} : {}",
+println!(" {}. {} : {}", tool_index + 1, tool.name, tool.description.clone().unwrap_or_default());

 });